FREE Printable Fall Bucket List with ideas for lots of fall fun in 2023! Fall bucket list ideas that the whole family will enjoy!

 - Play (or Watch!)
 Football

 We love football, and since many of us will just be watching from our living rooms this year, we have a few ways to make your Sunday super special – even if it’s just you and your family at home!
-Check out our ideas for football party ideas, fantasy football party ideas, a game day chili bar that’s sure to be a hit!
+Check out our ideas for a football party and a printable football bingo game that’s sure to be a hit!

 - Plant a Fall Garden

 In many areas, veggies can can be grown well into the fall before the frost starts.
 If you’re in a fall garden-friendly climate, some things you may want to plant include carrots, cauliflower, celery, kale, leaf lettuce, onions, spinach, and potatoes.
 Check your zone planting guides for more ideas.

 It’s a great treat that kids can mix and cook themselves, with a little supervision and help to put it in the oven and take it out when it’s done.
 If you want something a little different than traditional pumpkin bread, but still FULL of fall flavor, try our Pumpkin Spice Cookies recipe!

 Visit the pumpkin patch to get your perfect pumpkins for painting and carving!
 Pumpkin patches can be great for outdoor social distancing if you remember to avoid the crowds at peak times.
 When you’ve found the perfect pumpkins, bring them home to make our rainbow heart pumpkin or our fun Pokemon pumpkins!
 They’re adorable, easy to make, and will be a bit hit on your front porch this Halloween!